open-mmlab/mmpose/projects/yolox-pose/README.md

 ## Citation

-If this project benefits your work, please kindly consider citing the original paper:
+If this project benefits your work, please kindly consider citing the original papers:

 ```bibtex
 @inproceedings{maji2022yolo,